ESPhoenix/drMD/README.md

     - {CHAIN_ID: "C", RES_NAME: "FMN", RES_ID: "all", ATOM_NAME: "all"}
 ```
 In the above example, a selection containing the following:
-- all CA atoms in chain A and chain B
+- all CA atoms in chains A and B
-- the atoms CB, HB1, HB2, OG, and HG1 in chain A in residue Serine 131
+- the atoms CB, HB1, HB2, OG, and HG1 in residue Ser131 in chain A
-- all atoms in the residue FMN in chain B
+- all atoms in the residue FMN in chain C
 ---
 ### Running Metadynamics with drMD
 To run a metadynamics simulation, first set the **simulationType** to **"META"**.